metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 * Climate model data

 How is this currently done?
 Are they using one of the following methods, both, or some other way?
 What are the main challenges?

+Currently at MET the gridded observations can be found on both lustre and thredds (and likely use Example 1 workflow, since these are not easily searchable).
+The global climate models can be found in online portals which can potentially be searched (Example 2), but its also possible that the users are being told exactly where the data they want is found (Example 1).

 Example 1: